prefrontal/README/README.md

 ## Personality Quirks
 Everyone has particular personality quirks.
 I try to list a few of mine here so you are aware of them.

 • I am very friendly and flexible, but I do have limits.
 For example, need a last minute day off?
 Shouldn't be an issue.
-What about a string of last-minute PTO requests?
-The first few I will probably be fine, but once it becomes a pattern then my irritation _will__ scale up.
+What about a string of several last-minute PTO requests?
+The first few will probably be fine, but once it becomes a pattern then my irritation scales up.
 I will work hard to let you know when you are close to the line so you can course-correct early.

-• I can get stressed out on rare occasions, like most people
+• I can get stressed out on rare occasions, like most people.
 - When this happens, I may be seem to be in a hurry or otherwise distracted
-- Please call me out on it if you feel this is happening and I will take a step back
+- Please call me out on it if you feel this is happening and I will take a step back (really)

-• I have a tendency to want to be right
+• Sometimes I have a tendency to want to be right
-- Sometimes I am just playing devil's advocate.
+- Often I am just playing devil's advocate.
 Other times, I can keep pushing a point because I think it’s right, not because it objectively is.
 - Please call me out on it if you feel this is happening and I will reconsider my position.

 • When giving feedback, I tend to skew toward the "big picture".